Terms of Service

 4.4 The rights provided under this clause 4 are granted to the Client only, and shall not be considered granted to any group company of the Client.

 4.5 The Client agrees that the Tool requires and has permission to access the Authorised Account, including access to all the Client Data registered with such Authorised Account.
 In the event that the Client restricts access to its Authorised Account in any way at any time, the Tool may not function as contemplated by these Terms and the operation and effectiveness of the Tool may be impaired.

 5.1 In consideration of the provision of the Tool and (if applicable) any Support Services or Other Services, the Client shall pay the Fees in accordance with the provisions of this clause 5.
-All Fees shall be payable in pounds sterling (£).
+All Fees shall be payable in pounds sterling (£) or otherwise stated.
 Fees shall be non-refundable unless stated to the contrary in these Terms.
 The Client shall pay all invoices to a bank account nominated in writing by Upmail or by credit card through Upmail’s website.

 5.3 If the Client fails to pay any amount properly due and payable by it under these Terms, Upmail shall have the right to charge interest on the overdue amount at the rate of four (4) per cent per annum above the base rate for the time being of the Bank of England accruing on a daily basis from the due date up to the date of actual payment, whether before or after judgment.